Darc99/printf/README.md

-printf fuction created by Ugochukwu Anyanwu
+printf fuction created by Ugochukwu Anyanwu and Tobechukwu

 #Welcome